IntelliTect/Coalesce/docs/stacks/vue/layers/viewmodels.md

 <Prop def="$removeRule(prop: string | Property, identifier: string)" lang="ts" />

-Remove a validation rule from the ViewModel for the specified property with the specified identifier.
+Remove a validation rule from the ViewModel for the specified property and rule identifier.

-This can be used to remove from the ViewModel instance either a rule that was provided by the generated [Metadata Layer](/stacks/vue/layers/metadata.md), or a custom rule that was added by `$addRule`.
+This can be used to remove either a rule that was provided by the generated [Metadata Layer](/stacks/vue/layers/metadata.md), or a custom rule that was added by `$addRule`.
 Reference your generated metadata file `metadata.g.ts` to see any generated rules and the identifiers they use.

 <Prop def="$getRules(prop: string | Property): ((val: any) => string | true)[]" lang="ts" />